-Making your own bumper stickers is a fun and easy way to show your support for a political candidate or cause.
+Making your own bumper stickers online (or offline) is a fun and easy way to show your support for a political candidate or cause.
 Not only are they a great way to express yourself, but they can also be an effective form of marketing for your business.
 In this blog post, we will discuss the different methods you can use to make your own bumper stickers, as well as some tips and tricks that will help you create the perfect sticker!

 Step One: Design Your Bumper Stickers